Curve Review (September 2023): Is It The Solution?

 Subscription period00Minimum of 6 months

-*In relation to blue cardholders, you may be subject to lesser limits initially depending on certain criteria
+*Regarding blue cardholders, you may be subject to lower limits initially depending on certain criteria.

-As you can see the quite a difference between the perks of each card.
+As you can see, there is quite a difference between the perks of each card.

 Curve Card Reviews

-As with all my reviews, I like to include other opinions/experiences to arrive at a more well-rounded conclusion.
+As with all my reviews, I like to include other opinions or experiences to arrive at a more well-rounded conclusion.

 On Trustpilot, Curve has an overall rating of 3.9 out of 5 from over 8,000+ reviews.

-68% of those Curve reviews rated them as excellent whilst 14% rated them as bad.
+68% of those Curve reviews rated them as excellent, while 14% rated them as bad.

 • Easy to use